NinoCourtecuisse/MastersThesis/README.md

 ## Reproducing experiments

 #### Data
-Before running the script, you need to load the historical prices of the S&P500 index into a file [`./data/spx_spot.csv`](./data/template.csv).
-We used the data from 2006-01-03 to 2023-08-31 (including).
+We use close prices from the S&P500 Index (ticker: SPX) from 2006-01-03 to 2023-08-31 (both dates included).
+The dataset has a total of 4446 rows.
 We obtained the data from Optionmetrics via Wharton Research Data Services (WRDS).

+The data needs to be saved as a comma separated CSV at [`./data/spx.csv`](./data/spx.csv) with two columns named 'date' and 'close'.
+An empty file with only the header is given as reference.

 #### Running the scripts
 The scripts to reproduce all the plots in the Master's thesis report can be found in [`./experiments`](./experiments).